WowzaMediaSystems/wse-plugin-builder/README.md

 ### Build the Docker image

-Before you continue, make sure Docker Desktop and Docker Engine are running.
+Make sure Docker Desktop and Docker Engine are running.
 Then, initialize the project and build the Docker container.
 Run the following from the root of your project:

 ```bash
 ./build_builder.sh